RhetTbull/osxmetadata/README.md

                 an iTunes track.
 An integer.
 stationary      kMDItemFSIsStationery,
                 com.apple.metadata:kMDItemFSIsStationery; Boolean indicating
                 if this file is stationery.
-tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+Note: this is not what the Finder uses for Stationary Pad flag.
+See also 'stationarypad'. stationarypad   stationarypad, com.apple.FinderInfo; Marks the file as stationary (a template that can be re-used).
+Setting this to True is the same as checking the 'Stationary Pad' box in Finder Info. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this